apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

 Usually, the pipeline looks something like:

 * Raw text -> Tokens
-* Tokens -> Abstract Syntax Tree
+* Tokens -> Abstract Syntax Tree (AST)
-* Abstract Syntax Tree -> Symbol Tables, IR, Control Flow Graph (CFG)
+* AST -> Symbol Table (Symtab), Intermediate Representation (IR), Control Flow Graph (CFG)
-* Unoptimized IR / CFG -> Optimized IR / CFG
+* Symtab, Unoptimized IR, CFG -> Symtab, Optimized IR, Optimized CFG
-* Optimized IR / CFG -> Target
+* Symtab, Optimized IR, Optimized CFG -> Target platform

 <br>

-    You can add, subtract, swap out, or combine steps, obsess over details, and argue over semantics all you like, but everyone agrees that's roughly how you make a compiler.
+    You can add, subtract, swap out, or combine steps, rename and reinvent things, obsess over details, and argue over semantics all you like, but everyone agrees that's roughly how you make a compiler.
 There's a set of data structures, algorithms, and techniques that everyone uses, mixes, and matches.
 Learning to build compilers is mostly about getting comfortable with them.

     This article is not about that.
 It's an unhinged rant about how to get all of that nonsense accomplished without ending up in a mental ward.